jonnyweatherly/aajonusnet/md/Newsletters/High Blood-Pressure.md

+## What If You Have High Blood-Pressure While Transitioning Into Primal Diet?

 > My question would be on transitioning into the raw diet, which I'm doing and I've only been doing it for 3 or 4 weeks, I think.
 I've been doing eggs and some other things.
 I'm having some high blood pressure.
 It's almost like my blood